gear-foundation/academy/docs/03-intermediate/02-message-receiving/handle_reply.md

 }
 ```

-During initialization, it is necessary to pass the address of the second program:
+During initialization, it is necessary to pass the address of the second program.

 ```rust
 #[no_mangle]